nebula-plugins/gradle-nebula-integration/dependency-insight/README.md

 - Other information contributing to selection reasons also does not show up.
     - Forces, locks, and more selection reasons do not show up
     - More importantly, `exclude-substitute-static` (and related projects) would be a great place to see that substitutions contributed, but did not take priority to the resolution
+- Related open issues:
+    - [gradle-nebula-integration issue #6](https://github.com/nebula-plugins/gradle-nebula-integration/issues/6): Dependency insight: exclusions do not have any selection reasons

 #### Alignment
 Using a `ComponentMetadataRule` and `ComponentMetadataDetails.belongsTo(...)`
 - Given I have a dependency on `a:a:1.0` and `a:b:2.0` (which brings in `a:a:2.0`)